2009/sonarr-sma-arm32v7/README.md

-# Official SMA container based on linuxserver/sonarr
+# ARM SMA container based on linuxserver/sonarr

 Docker container for Sonarr that includes all FFMPEG and python requirements to run SMA with Sonarr.